Rural Experience Program Guidelines

 School Workforce directorate manages the administration of the program and supports principals and teachers with the program's implementation.

 2.1 Principals at the rural experience schools have the opportunity to identify temporary full-time placements for a minimum of one to a maximum of four terms within a school year.
 Placements can be at teacher, head teacher, assistant principal or deputy principal level.
 These are initiative funded placements.
-The Rural Experience Program, through the NSW Teacher Supply Strategy, will fully fund placements for the length of the experience, with schools co-funding as required.
+The Rural Experience Program, will fully fund placements for the length of the experience, with schools co-funding as required.

-2.2 In addition to their substantive salary, teachers participating in the Rural Experience Program will receive a program allowance consisting of $500 at placement commencement and $500 per week during their placement period.
+2.2 In addition to their substantive salary, teachers participating in the Rural Experience Program will receive a program allowance of $500 per week during their placement period.
 The allowance is subject to tax.

 2.3 When identifying rural experience placement opportunities, rural experience principals need to take into account: